Logoi-Linguistics/Logoi-Linguistics/README.md

 ;    'The {1} of {2} is {3}.'('plural', Y, X).

 ```
-English is only one of many other spoken languages on the roadmap:
+English is but one of many other spoken languages on the roadmap:
 ```

 % Sokrato estas viro.